Skip to main content

 This article applies to: Two-Step Login

-This page will guide you through steps for setting up your devices in Two-Step Login.
+This page will guide you through steps for setting up Two-Step Login.

 • Install and register the Duo Mobile app on a smartphone or tablet.